 Our working style is consistently collaborative

-Our evaluations always begin with plenty of face-to-face time and that personal approach continues throughout the process.
-We test our findings with front line staff as a matter of course while also providing continuous feedback to the commissioner so that our report never comes as a surprise when it’s presented.
+We will work flexibly, based on the delivery context and client needs.
+We keep in regular contact, and test our findings with front line staff as a matter of course while also providing continuous feedback to the commissioner so that our report never comes as a surprise when it’s presented.

 The research and evaluation team work on a variety of projects.
 We want our independent evaluations to be useful and result in the creation of robust evidence.
 This blog details the themes that have emerged from our evaluations.